 In W3TC the Reverse Proxy setting is used to purge the Varnish cache whenever you make an update to your website.
 It is highly recommended to keep it enabled or else you would need to purge Varnish manually each time.

 If you use New Relic with WordPress, then you can connect it with your website just by entering the API of New Relic of your account.

 But this is not required as Cloudways servers come with a built-in New Relic account that you can access under the Server Management → Monitoring → Application.

 New Relic is an application performance monitoring tool which gives you an insight into how well your application is working and identify the spots which are causing performance related issues.

 If you want support from the developers of this plugin and configuration guide, then you can purchase and verify your license key here.

-Under this tab, you will find general options that you may want to use like the Google Page Speed dashboard.
-We recommend keeping the “Verify rewrite rules” and keeping other options unchecked.
+Under this tab, you will find general options that you may want to use as the Google Page Speed dashboard.
+We suggest keeping the “Verify rewrite rules” and keeping other options unchecked.

 If you have a lot of websites and don’t want to go over the same process of setting up W3TC over and over again, you can easily export all your settings and import the settings into your other website.

 If you intend to use Cloudflare CDN using W3 Total Cache plugin then head over to Extensions tab and assuming that you already have set up Cloudflare for WordPress, simply activate the Cloudflare plugin → go to plugin’s settings and provide your email and API key for authorization.